Group6CapstoneGroup/Capstone-Documents/Requirments Documentation/tune-tip-requirments.md

 - **1.6.0:** On the account screen add a sync button to sync music data to the user's streaming account.
   - **1.6.1:** If pressed the UI should display a loader screen to the user to indicate the syncing is happening and the user should not be able to access any other functionality until syncing is done.

+- **1.7.0:** The recommendation screen will display the music data the user has selected to feed to the recommendation model.
+  - **1.7.1:** The data will be displayed in a non selectable datagrid.

+- **1.8.0:** Below the data grid there will be 3 buttons.
+  - **1.8.1:** The first button will be labeled add songs.
+If clicked the user redirected to the account page, this is where they can add more songs to feed to recommendation model.
+  - **1.8.2:** The second is a button labeled delete list.
+If the clicked the music selection list will be cleared out.
+The user will then be redirected to the account page where they can select a new list of music to send to recommendation model.
+  - **1.8.3:** The third is a button submit.
+If the clicked the UI will populate a spinner to indicate to the user the song data is being fed to the recommendation model.
+Once completed and we get recommendations back the loading indicator will stop and recommendations will be displayed.

+- **1.9.0:** The recommendations we recieved from the recommendation model will be displayed in a selectable datagrid.
+  - **1.9.1:** This data grid will include the columns: artist, track, playlist.

+- **2.0.0:** The user has the ability to select the specified rows they would like to add to their music playlist.
+- **2.1.0:** Under the data grid with the listed recommendations there will be a button labeled Add Songs.
+  - **2.1.1:** If clicked the user will be redirected back to the account page where they will see their newly updated playlist.